Rebeca Silva Cosío

-María Marcelina Rebeca Silva Cosío (26 April 1925 – 7 May 2002), known as Rebeca or Rebeca Silva Cosío, was a Mexican singer who was the last official vocalist of songwriter and pianist Agustín Lara.
+María Marcelina Rebeca Silva Cosío (26 April 1925 in Mexico City – 7 May 2002 in Jalisco), known as Rebeca or Rebeca Silva Cosío, was a Mexican singer who was the last official vocalist of renowned Mexican songwriter and pianist Agustín Lara.
 She also introduced and recorded Lara's final songs.

 She recorded her first album, Señora tentación, in 1959 and won a gold record in 1961.
 She was one of RCA Victor exclusive artists, and her records were best sellers in Mexico in the 1960s.
-She recorded her final album, Rebeca interpreta a Agustín Lara, in the 1970s for the Orfeón label.